Crunch-io/ta-da/content/dev/features/new-multiple-response-cat-array-builder.md

 +++
 date = "2020-07-01T15:16:25-04:00"
-title = "Easily create and remix Categorical Arrays and Multiple Response variables" news_description = "Create your own custom combinations of categories to use in both Multiple-Response and Categorical Array variables for extra flexibility.
+title = "Easily create and recombine categorical arrays and multiple response variables" news_description = "Create your own custom combinations of categories to use in both categorical arrays and multiple response variables.
 (Available now with Early Access enabled.)
 Click here to learn more." description = "Early Access users can now combine variables with common categories to analyze together as a group, and summarize arrays by choosing categories of interest." tags = ["analysis, multiple response, categorical array, variables"] categories = ["feature"]